Nuzath13/neotest-docker-phpunit.nvim/README.md

 # Neotest Docker PHPUnit nvim plugin
-Run phpunit tests in the docker container.
-This plugin extends the [ neotest-phpunit ]( https://github.com/olimorris/neotest-phpunit ) plugin and execute the test in the specified dokcer container.
+To execute phpunit tests within the docker container, utilize this plugin an extension of the  [ neotest-phpunit ]( https://github.com/olimorris/neotest-phpunit ) plugin.
+This facilitates the seamless execution of tests  within the specified dokcer container container.

 ## Installation
 ### Install the binary from cargo